Solidity vs FunC

 - Integers

-- Cell — basic for TON opaque data structure, which contains up to 1,023 bits and up to 4 references to other cells
+- Cell — the basic opaque data structure in TON, containing up to 1023 bits and up to 4 references to other cells

-- Slice and Builder — special flavors of the cell to read from and write to cells,
+- Slice and Builder — specialized views for reading from and writing to cells.

-- Tuples — is an ordered collection of up to 255 components, having arbitrary value types, possibly distinct.
+- Tuples — are an ordered collection of up to 255 components, having arbitrary value types, possibly distinct.

-- Tensors — is an ordered collection ready for mass assigning like:
+- Tensors — are an ordered collection ready for mass assigning like:

 (int, int) a = (2, 4)